lciesielski/DeadIsland2-ExternalTool/README.md

 ## Usage

+1.  **Install .NET 8.0 Desktop Runtime (x64)**: If you don't have it already, download and install the [.NET 8.0 Desktop Runtime (x64)](https://dotnet.microsoft.com/download/dotnet/8.0) from Microsoft.
+(Select the ".NET Desktop Runtime" x64 installer).
-1. Download the latest binary from **Releases**.
+2. Download the latest binary from **Releases**.
-2. Start Dead Island 2.
+3. Start Dead Island 2.
-3. Load your slayer and enter the game world.
+4. Load your slayer and enter the game world.
-4. Run the tool's `.exe` file.
+5. Run the tool's `.exe` file.

 ## Does it work in COOP?